-Unbeknownst to us, he had already met her in Idaho back when she was nine, and had bought one of her bookmarks while attending one of our events nearly a decade earlier.
+Unbeknownst to us, he had already met her in Idaho back when she was nine, and had bought one of her bookmarks while attending an event nearly a decade earlier.
 Crazy, right?
 I couldn’t make this stuff up.
 Doesn’t that sound something like what would have happened in the book, Portal to Genius??

 Anyway, back to the events of 2007…

 At Christmastime, a friend suggested we make gift bags, but we didn’t have time to develop the idea before Christmas had come and gone.
 But by the time Valentine’s Day was on the horizon, she was ready.
-Spending the rest of her money on supplies, she put together the Valentine’s day bags that we mentioned in one of our last emails, and created 10 to sell.
+Spending the rest of her money on supplies, she put together the Valentine’s day bags, and created 10 to sell.

-Her brother again made a cutting remark, which hurt her feelings, but it didn’t stop her.
+A brother again delivered a cutting remark which hurt her feelings, but it didn’t stop her.
 Admittedly, I had a ton of other things to be doing, but she had been so persistent with me that I couldn’t refuse her any longer.
 I dropped everything to take her to the craft store for the rocks, iron-ons, candy, and miniatures.
 I helped her figure out a good way to assemble them.
 I created a newsletter announcing them, and we took pictures to include in the announcement: